Posted on Leave a comment

 • You’ll get GPS position data from the built-in GPS module

-• Optional AHRS provides attitude information for synthetic vision (with limitations)
+• Optional AHRS provides attitude information for synthetic vision and backup attitude reference

 What Stratux does NOT provide: Stratux is receive-only.
 It does not meet the ADS-B Out mandate.
 You still need a certified transponder if you fly in controlled airspace.
 Think of Stratux as an amazing situational awareness tool, not a compliance solution.